willbuck/midwestjs-2015-protractor/slides/E2EDownsides/mitigation.E2EDownsides.md

 - Small number of tests so devs can have a reasonably fast feedback loop
 - Can create suites if you still want heavier coverage
 - Testing only core stable features after they've solidified means they are unlikely to break easily
+- I'd recommend against TDD with E2E unless you've hardened a prototype of your user interaction pieces already